 I own a Kindle, so my preferred format (and one which hopefully makes it easy for submitters) is either MOBI (Kindle) or PDF.
 If you want to send a paper format book, no problem.
 Shoot me an email or contact me via Twitter and I'll provide my mailing address.

 I don't discriminate between indie or traditional sources.
-In fact, I try to highlight Kindle authors, whether they be established or new.
+In fact, I try to highlight Kindle authors, whether established or new.
 I must admit, though, that the majority of my reviews up to this point have been from traditional publishers.
 That can definitely change, so don't let the whole self-publishing/indie stigma keep you from requesting a review here or anywhere else.

 Last, and possibly most important, expect objectivity with any review I write.
 If a novel needs work, then I'll say so.
 Ditto if the characters or story doesn't do it for me.
 I'm fair but honest in my book reviews, or at least I make my best effort towards those ends.